 Kakutani, by the way, is one of the worst offenders when it comes to deeply feeling things—it’s almost as bad as her now infamous limning.
 But there are also plenty of others on this peculiar bandwagon.
 I’m similarly stumped, for instance, by Susan Orlean’s blurb on The Immortal Life of Henrietta Lacks—a riveting account, to be sure, of ethical lapses, scientific progress, and one family’s battle with an oddly specific form of racism in America.
 But “deeply felt”?
 You could describe a bleacher report as “deeply felt” and I’d get about as much from it.
 Who’s meant to be feeling what, here?
 The people being written about?
 The reader?
 The author?

 My last, best guess is that it’s the reviewers themselves who are doing all this deep feeling; that what Kakutani et al. are trying to express with “deeply felt” is simply their own experience of reading the book.
 “This one really got to me,” they’re saying; “I felt it deep in my bones.”
 And while that’s an okay thing to want to tell people about a book, I question whether the sentiment belongs in mainstream criticism—because, while recognizing the inherent subjectivity in postmodern yada yada yada, when I turn to a book review I want the reviewer’s opinion qua reviewer; I want their measured, objective opinion of the book’s flaws and merits.
-If I just want to know whether someone had a strong, visceral reaction to a book, well—that’s what Twitter is for.subscribe to Ploughshares?
+If I just want to know whether someone had a strong, visceral reaction to a book, well—that’s what Twitter is for.Might we be so bold as to suggest that you subscribe to Ploughshares?